 Technical 300Lesson 6 of 1520 min

-Triangles — Symmetrical, Ascending, and Descending
+Triangles: Symmetrical, Ascending, and Descending

 Triangles are the most common continuation patterns in technical analysis.
 They form when price oscillates within converging boundaries, with each oscillation smaller than the previous one.
 The converging boundaries trace out a triangle shape, and the eventual breakout from the triangle typically resumes whatever trend preceded the formation.
-Triangles teach a different reading habit from reversal patterns — they're about identifying when a trend is pausing, not when it's ending.

 Vocabulary